roufamatic/todo-txt-js/README.md

 Querying
 --------
-The todo list `items()` method can be passed a query object to filter the output.
+The todo list `items()` and `render()` methods can be passed a query object to filter the output.
 The query object contains a subset of the properties of a todo item.
 The values of those properties may be:

 * Simple values (string, date, boolean) for exact matching (e.g. `{ isCompleted: false }`)
 * Arrays, for "contains" matching of array properties like contexts, projects, and textTokens.
 The values are treated as an AND search, so every value specified must be present in every item.